 Q) Why did the plow push snow on my shoveled sidewalk?

-- Pushing snow onto sidewalks and driveways is an unfortunate consequence of plowing any street with heavy plows or residential, light plows.
+- Pushing snow onto sidewalks and driveways is an unfortunate consequence of plowing any street.
 We have always been very forthcoming about this potential issue with the community, and the feedback we receive is that the priority is to keep our streets passable and continue to plow the streets.

 - While the re-depositing of snow onto sidewalks by the plows doesn't happen very often, we are truly sorry when it does.